smapiot/piral/docs/tutorials/02-getting-started.md

 As a result, we will find in the folder `./my-app` the files for the newly created application shell.

-::: tip: Use NPM Initializers
+::: tip: Use NPM initializers
 In case you don't want to install the Piral CLI globally, you can also leverage the NPM initializer for this command.

 ```sh